eweilow/Node-Distribute/README.md

 * `segmentation` - Sets the count of timestamp data that is sent for each message.
 * `basepath` - Sets the path relative to root where files are stored.
 * `apikey` - Set the apikey which the node authenticates with.
+* `allowedfiletypes` - An array of file-types (Looking like ´.txt´ with the preceding dot included) an instance is allowed to manage.

 ## Creating a master server
 ```javascript